dartmouth-cs52-16x/HackHubFrontEnd/README.md

 For the back end, we decided to use an express and mongodb CRUD api server to connect to the front end.
 We use express routes and schema to implement the api for the front end components.
 To connect to mongo, we had to use a module called mongoose to treat data that we store in mongo as objects.

-We use twilio to send text message announcements and S3 to store pictures.
+We use Twilio to send text message announcements and Cloudinary to store pictures.

 ## Setup

 To set up the project development environment, you will need to fork or clone the two repositories needed for this project: HackHubFrontEnd and HackHubAPIServer.

 Then, you will need to install the modules and libraries we have used here in the command line.

 `npm install`

 For completely local testing, you will need to change the server address.
 In HackHubFrontEnd, go to `src/actions/index.js`.
 There, change the line `const ROOT_URL = 'https://hackhub-server.herokuapp.com/api'` to `const ROOT_URL = 'localhost:9090/api'`.

 Then, in a different command line window, set up mongod for a local database.
 Then go to the directory for HackHubAPIServer and run (after setting up mongod):